OpenConsultingUK/covid19-hackathon/README.md

 Prediction Model Build:

 Make use of a classification model to capture relationship between risk drivers (mobility and/or restriction) and risk index to future prediction that aids recovery phase planning

+Travel Information during Covid:

+The outcome of this analysis will provide current travel information on the countries enquired by the end user.
+This includes
+1. Which airlines are currently operating from the input countries
+2. What are the current restrictions or travel information available for the countries selected.

+The data is divided in two datasets:
+- COVID-19 restrictions by country: This dataset shows current travel restrictions.
+- COVID-19 airline restrictions information: This dataset shows restrictions taken by individual airlines or country.

+Information is collected from various sources: IATA, media, national sources, WFP internal and public sources.

+Question and Answering on Covid19 Information: